ankane/blazer/README.md

 config.action_mailer.default_url_options = {host: "blazerme.herokuapp.com"}
 ```

-We also recommend setting up failing checks to be sent once a day.
+You can also set up failing checks to be sent once a day (or whatever you prefer).

+Set up a cron job to run:

 ```sh
 rake blazer:send_failing_checks